juunas11/Joonasw.ManagedIdentityDemos/README.md

 INSERT INTO Test ([Value]) VALUES ('Test 2');
 INSERT INTO Test ([Value]) VALUES ('Test 3');

--- SQL Table Readers is the name of the group in Azure AD CREATE USER [SQL Table Readers] FROM EXTERNAL PROVIDER;
+-- joonasmsitests is the name of the service principal in Azure AD CREATE USER [joonasmsitests] FROM EXTERNAL PROVIDER;
-GRANT SELECT ON dbo.Test TO [SQL Table Readers];
+GRANT SELECT ON dbo.Test TO [joonasmsitests];

 -- Here is how you would add access to a user
 --CREATE USER [firstname.lastname@yourtenant.onmicrosoft.com] FROM EXTERNAL PROVIDER;